International Programs

 When Do I Pay For My Tuition?

 For new students, tuition will be paid at your assigned registration session.
 This date is provided in your acceptance letter.
 For continuing students, tuition must be paid by the deadline provided each quarter.
-Payment plans for international students must be pre-approved by IPO prior to tuition deadline.
+For deadlines pertaining to tuition, click here.

 Can I Wire Money To The College For Tuition and Fees Before I Arrive To SVC?

 Yes!
 With the exception of Homestay fees.
 Following are the procedures: When sending funds electronically to Skagit Valley College, please use the information provided below, send funds in US dollars.
-Please also inform us of the student’s name for whom the funds are being sent.
+In the wire memo, include the student’s name and ctcLink ID number.
 Note that it can take up to 10 business days before funds are available to be used by the school.
 Please make checks /wires payable to Skagit Valley College

 Bank Name: US Bank Bank